Find a clinic

 1. Reduce your stress level

 This advice should not come as a surprise, considering that we are talking about finding relief from a condition triggered or worsened by stress.
 Logically, if you focus on finding ways to reduce your stress level, your tinnitus should improve as well.
+Consider incorporating mindfulness practices into your daily routine.
+Daily mindfulness can help reduce the stress and worries that come with life.

 2. Try to distract your attention